Carchyj/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. function that prints a string, followed by a new line, to stdout.
 4. function that prints a string in reverse.
 5. function that reverses a string.
+6. function that prints every other character of a string, starting with the first character.